MarcZ-albertschool/albertschool-ml-project/README.md

 ## Description

-We choosed to work with the YouTube API (V3), with the goal of predicting the performances of certain YouTube channels' videos and shorts (so predicting their views and likes).
+We choosed to work with the YouTube API (V3), with the goal of predicting the performances of certain YouTube channels' videos and shorts (so predicting their views, likes, and comments).
-The channel we choosed to work with is [Shortcat](https://www.youtube.com/@Shortcat321), and we will extend this to others depending on the results of our models.
+The channel we will apply our models to is [Shortcat](https://www.youtube.com/@Shortcat321).

 ## Environment & Installation